About Cloudprober

 Move away from Google Github

 I left Google in Nov 2021.
 To keep working on Cloudprober independently, I moved Cloudprober’s Github repository from github.com/google/cloudprober to github.com/cloudprober/cloudprober.
-This was a disruptive move (and we lost a lot of Github stars in the process 😃), but it had to be done one day anyway, in order for Cloudprober to become an independent entity and grow even faster.
-While I can’t say this authoritatively now, I believe Google still uses Cloudprober, possibly even more widely now, based on Googlers’ interactions with the project.
+This was a disruptive move and we lost a lot of Github stars in the process (1.4k - 😃), but overall it was a good move as Cloudprober has grown much faster after becoming independent.

 Growth and stability

-Throughout its journey, Cloudprober has continuously adapted and expanded to meet the evolving needs of its users – an essential trait for any software.
-Without this attribute, software inevitably withers over time.
-To ensure Cloudprober thrives and evolves robustly, we’ve been very diligent that it grows in a structured way, a commitment we’ll uphold in future as well.
+Throughout its journey, Cloudprober has continuously adapted and expanded to meet the evolving needs of its users4.
+To ensure that Cloudprober thrives and evolves robustly, we’ve been very diligent that it grows in a structured way, a commitment we’ll uphold in future as well.